The Science Behind Neuroplasticity: How TMS Helps Rewire the Brain for Recovery

 Does Medicare cover TMS therapy?

-Medicare may provide coverage under specific circumstances when medical necessity criteria are met.
+Medicare may provide coverage for TMS therapy under specific circumstances when medical necessity criteria are met.
 Coverage details vary and should be confirmed directly with Medicare.

 Will insurance cover fMRI-guided TMS?

-Most insurance policies are written around standard TMS protocols.
-Advanced imaging-guided approaches are not typically included in coverage frameworks.
+Most insurance policies are written in accordance with standard TMS protocols.
+Advanced imaging-guided approaches are not typically included in traditional insurance reimbursement frameworks.

 What if my insurance denies TMS treatment?

 If coverage is denied, you may still explore options such as out-of-network reimbursement or self-pay treatment.
-Our team can help explain potential next steps.
+Your provider can help explain potential next steps.

 Can I get reimbursed if I pay out of pocket for TMS?